‘Once Upon A Time’ Season 7 Renewal, Cast Update: Will Jennifer Morrison Return?

 In January, ABC chief Channing Dungey told EW that Horowitz and Kitsis would be looking for Season 7 of Once Upon a Time to be a “springboard in a new direction from a narrative standpoint.”
 He later added that whenever there was a change, there would always be a transition.

 Meanwhile, Horowitz and Kitsis are introducing two new characters in Once Upon a Time Season 6 finale.
-The Walking Dead alum Andrew J. West and Alison Fernandez, who played the younger version of Jane in Jane the Virgin, have been roped in to portray pivotal roles.
-TV Line reported that both the actors would be introduced as guest-stars in the final episode of the current season and if ABC renewed Season 7, West and Fernandez would return as series regulars.
+The Walking Dead alum Andrew J Adams and Alison Fernandez, who played the younger version of Jane in Jane the Virgin, have been roped in to portray pivotal roles.
+TV Line reported that both the actors would be introduced as guest-stars in the final episode of the current season and if ABC renewed Season 7, Adams and Fernandez would return as series regulars.

-TV Line also reported that Once Upon a Time Season 6 finale would see West playing a “strong yet vulnerable” man who was once optimistic but now is a recluse.
+TV Line also reported that Once Upon a Time Season 6 finale would see Adams playing a “strong yet vulnerable” man who was once optimistic but now is a recluse.
 The character is in his late 20s to mid-30s.

-Fernandez’s character, on the other hand, is a “precocious” 10-year-old girl whose eyes have a mischievous twinkle.
+Fernandez’s character, on the other hand, is a “precocious” 10-year-old girl whose eyes have a mischevious twinkle.

 I wish it were Sunday! #OnceUponATime returns this Sunday, March 5th at 8p/7c on @ABCNetwork.
 Tune in with me! #EvilRegals (????: VfxSup) pic.twitter.com/D8wRSJHge5